XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 Looks like we can reach the XUMM platform 🎉 😎

 ## 3. Your first payload 🔔
 Now we've established a connection to the XUMM platform using the XUMM SDK, it's time to actually send something we can sign.
+We'll send a "transaction template" to the XUMM platform, called a `Payload`.
+The lifecycle of a payload is explained [in more detail](https://xumm.readme.io/docs/payload-workflow) in the XUMM API documentation.

 Some things to consider:

 1. A payload (sign request) sent to the XUMM platform should be formatted as per [XRP ledger transaction specificaftions](https://xrpl.org/transaction-types.html), but some fields may be omitted as XUMM will fill them
 2. Usually, a payload (sign request) sent to the XUMM platform will be signed by end users (eg. for a sign in, subscription, payment, ...).
 For this tutorial, you'll be the initiator and the end user, signing (or rejecting) your own payload.
 3. The **first sign request** from a specific XUMM app will **always** have to be **scanned using a QR** code (desktop) **or redirected (mobile)**.
 Once an end user trusts your application (by signing your request) your application can obtain a user specific `user token` to deliver future sign requests using push notificaftions.
 4. This tutorial is running on your own computer, from the terminal.
 We'll just have to copy/paste a sign request URL to our browser.
-In a real life application, a nicer flow for end users can be created with [redirects](https://xumm.readme.io/docs/payload-workflow) / [live status updates](https://xumm.readme.io/docs/payload-status#websocket) / [push & fallback QR codes](https://xumm.readme.io/docs/pushing-sign-requests), etc. That's for another day.
+In a real life application, a nicer flow for end users can be created with redirects / [live status updates](https://xumm.readme.io/docs/payload-status#websocket) / [push & fallback QR codes](https://xumm.readme.io/docs/pushing-sign-requests), etc. That's for another day.

 Our first payload will be a `Payment` transaction type.
 A really basic `Payment` payload you can send to the XUMM platform would be: